daniel-ilett/blog/_posts/2020-07-12-tut5-9-urp-hologram.md

 # Holograms

 Making holograms is surprisingly simple.
 Well, maybe not in real life, but in URP certainly!
 If we use the default scene after creating a URP project, then the post processing effects are already set up to use bloom, which we'll need for making the hologram glow appropriately.
 The holographic object needs only a handful of components to look convincing.
 One: a bright edge.
 Because of the way light works, holograms will appear brighter on grazing edges, so we'll use a bright fresnel to bring out the edges.
 Two: holographic scanlines.
 Holograms usually feature scanlines moving downwards, as if it's constantly being drawn and redrawn.
-It's similar to how scanlines move down a CRT screen.
-We could programmatically generate a regular scaline pattern, but we'll use a texture so we have more control over the variation in distance and brightness between the scanlines.
+It's like how scanlines move down a CRT screen.
+We could programmatically generate a regular scanline pattern, but we'll use a texture so we have more control over the variation in distance and brightness between the scanlines.
 We'll tint the scanline texture so that it also glows brightly under the bloom filter.

 ## Fresnel Lighting